skip-mev/skip-go-fast-solver/README.md

 - order settler: monitors for completed order fills and initiates process to settle solver funds
 - tx verifier: verifies the status of any pending transactions related to user transfers on chain and updates the solver database with their latest status
-- fund rebalancer: constantly checks if any configured chains are below a specified funds threshold, ands tops up funds if needed from other chains that have spare funds
+- fund rebalancer: constantly checks if any configured chains are below a specified funds threshold, and tops up funds if needed from other chains that have spare funds
 - hyperlane: used for cross chain communication during funds settlement to validate that the user transfer has been successfully fulfilled